Skip navigation

 Legal Framework

-All co-operatives that have provided housing with grant funding from government must be registered with and regulated by the HCA.
+Any co-op that receives public grant funding must register with and be regulated by the RSH.

 Resources Tagged "United Kingdom"